|

 centered on a less known special LEICA

-M6 Sultan of Negeri Brunei Darussalam Silver Jubilee 24ct Gold Edition which came along with a matching Gold-plated
+M6 Sultan of Negeri Brunei Darussalam Silver Jubilee 24ct Gold Edition w/brown

-Summilux-M 1:1.4/50mm lens where most references often relate an equivalent 1996
+a matching Gold-plated Summilux-M 1:1.4/50mm lens where most references often relate

-Sultan of Brunei special edition.
+50th Birthday of Sultan of Brunei special edition.

 |